aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 ```

 - This time, since both entities are validating each other, we can see that the `listener.0.0.0.0_15000.ssl.no_certificate` emits `0`.
 This means that successfull mTLS authentication was added to the service mesh.
+- Type `exit` and hit enter to exit the Bastion Host.

 # Cleanup